 - Every five minutes, check to see if your nose is still bleeding.

-- If it doesn’t stop, you can apply a cold compress or a little bit of ice on the bridge of your nose for a few seconds to stop the bleeding.
+- If it doesn’t stop, you can apply a little bit of ice on the bridge of your nose for a few seconds to stop the bleeding.

 - People usually cover their nose with gauze, which is fine but it’s important to not completely cover your nose.
-Just put a small amount of gauze on to not completely obstruct your nasal passage.
+Just put a small amount of gauze on.
+Do not obstruct your nasal passage completely.

-- Another thing to keep in mind that they don’t recommend laying down while you have a nosebleed.
-Sometimes you make mistakes and many people tend to make people that have a nosebleed lay down on the ground or the couch.
+- Another thing to keep in mind that it is not recommended to lay down while you have a nosebleed.
+Sometimes you make mistakes and many people tend to ask people that have a nosebleed to lay down on the ground or the couch.
 This is not a good thing to do because as we already said, you run the risk of swallowing blood.
 The best way is to lean your head back so that the blood flows from below and to not cover it up.

-- Another tip to keep in mind: avoid breathing or blowing your nose for a few hours after you have a nosebleed.
+- Another tip to keep in mind: avoid blowing your nose for a few hours after you have a nosebleed.
 This can cause you to start bleeding again.

-- If you see that your nosebleed doesn’t stop, you should see a doctor so they can help control the bleeding.
+- If you see that your nosebleed doesn’t stop, you should go to a doctor to control the bleeding.
 It’s common to apply a nasal decongestant spray to seal the small veins and control the bleeding.